krupeshkotecha/ContactApp_Evolent/README.md

 # How to execute application
 * Clone project on your local.
-* Move to the "ContactApp" folder and click on "ContactApp - Shortcut" to execute application
+* Navigate to the "ContactApp" folder and click on "ContactApp - Shortcut" to execute application

 # Languages & tools
 * #### HTML